Environmental Initiatives

 RELICENSING PROCESS

 Each hydro system is operated in accordance with a Water Approval for Storage/Withdrawal of Water under the Nova Scotia Environment Act.
-These approvals are renewed on a ten-year basis and we are currently in the 3rd round of relicensing.
+These approvals are renewed on a 10-year basis and we are currently in the fourth round of relicensing.

-It is important that regulators, community members and organizations, Mi’kmaw communities and organizations, the general public and any other user of the watershed are able to participate in the relicensing process and have a means to provide valuable information toward the ongoing operation of the system.
+It is important that regulators, community members and organizations, Mi'kmaq communities and organizations, the public, and any other user of the watershed are able to participate in the relicensing process and have a means to provide valuable information toward the ongoing operation of the system.

-We gather and provide information to Nova Scotia Environment as part of the application to relicense a system.
+We gather and provide information to the Department of Environment and Climate Change as part of the application to relicense a system.
 A report is written to give a complete picture of the previous 10 years of operation.
 An overview of the system includes a summary of any changes, dam safety information, and a description of compliance with regulatory requirements.
 Water quality studies provide an overview of a stream and reservoir sampling program.
 Fish and fish habitat and species of concern are also investigated.
 Mi’kmaq cultural heritage is recognized as an important part of the systems.
 Once all information is complied and reviewed, recommendations for compliance are described.

 SYSTEMS CURRENTLY BEING RELICENSED

-We are working to relicense several systems at this time including the Sissiboo Hydro System and Roseway Hydro System.
-Applications for these systems are due to be submitted June 30, 2022.
+We are currently working to relicense the Dickie Brook Hydro System.
+The application for this system is due to be submitted on November 1, 2024.
 Feedback is important to us so we can make informed decisions for our customers.
-If you have questions or want to better understand these systems, we encourage you to submit them by March 31, 2022 to allow us time to review and consider them as part of our application process.
-The deadline for public comment is March 31, 2022.
+If you want to better understand the Dickie Brook Hydro System or have questions, we encourage you to submit them by August 31, 2024 to allow us time to review and consider them as part of our application process.

 You can reach us with any questions or comments at hydrorelicensing@nspower.ca.